 We are University of Rochester students creating a virtual campus experience to connect with our university community while we are apart during the COVID-19 pandemic.

-The goal of Virtual UR is to foster community between University of Rochester students, families, and educators while we are separated due to geography and the global pandemic, and to connect the university’s senior class of 2020 to each other and their home beside the Genesee through a series of virtual commencement events that honor the class’s many achievements.
+The goal of Virtual UR is to foster community between University of Rochester students, families, and educators while we are separated due to geography and the global pandemic, and to connect the university’s senior classes of 2020 and 2021 to each other and their home beside the Genesee through a series of virtual events that honor the students’ many achievements.